WhatsLab/sample_code_csharp/README.md

-# Integration Sample Code In VB.net
+# Integration Sample Code In C#

-This code sample explains how to integrate with Nana Servers using VB.net.
+This code sample explains how to integrate with Nana Servers using C#.

 In this code sample the following steps [commands] are executed